DebbieBergstrom/Culture-Club/TESTING.md

 ## Code Validation

 ### HTML Validation
-[W3C Markup Validation](https://validator.w3.org/), provided by the World Wide Web Consortium (W3C), is a tool to check HTML code for adherence to web standards.
-It highlights syntax errors, incorrect tag use, and other issues that might affect the integrity and semantics of your web pages.
-Employing this validation service ensures your HTML is robust and aligns with web standards.
+We used the[W3C Markup Validation](https://validator.w3.org/) service to check the HTML code of our project for compliance with web standards.
+This tool is essential for identifying syntax errors and ensuring robust and standard-compliant HTML.

-For validation, HTML pages were extracted from the web application's templates using the Google Chrome browser's 'Inspect' feature and then checked with W3C Validator.
+Our HTML pages were extracted from the web application's templates using Google Chrome's 'Inspect' feature and then validated using the W3C Validator.

-This project incorporates "Summernote," a rich text editor, to facilitate user-generated HTML content for creating and updating posts.
-While Summernote enriches user interaction, it adds complexity to HTML code validation.
+A key aspect of our project is the use of "Summernote," a rich text editor that allows users to create and edit HTML content.
+While this enhances the user experience, it introduces complexities in maintaining standard HTML structures, often leading to validation errors in tools like W3C Validator.

-The flexibility afforded by Summernote in HTML content creation can result in non-standard HTML structures or attributes.
-These atypical elements are often flagged as errors in external validation tools like W3C Validator.
+To ensure both functionality and security, we used specific measures like Django's |safe filter, which allows user-generated HTML while protecting against security threats.

-To balance the functionality of Summernote with application security, specific precautions are taken.
-For instance, the |safe filter in Django forms is used to prevent user-entered HTML from posing security risks to the application, safeguarding against potential threats and attacks.
+Additionally, during validation, we temporarily disabled Django's django.contrib.messages.middleware.MessageMiddleware.
+This step was taken to prevent dynamically generated HTML (used for displaying notification messages) from interfering with the validation process.
+This ensured that our validation results accurately reflected the static HTML content of the site.

 | **Tested** | **Result** | **View Result** | **Pass** |
 --- | --- | --- | :---: